 And remember, unlike your visual décor, his scent will fade.
 He will feel the need to re-scent often, especially if you bring in competing smells – like new furniture, or a thorough house cleaning.
 Do not use strong smelling cleaners throughout your house on the same day.
 It’s also a good idea to put new furniture in a room that can be shut off from your cat, and let it acquire the unique smell of your home over a few days.
 Monitor him the first time he gets to sniff it, and make it a fun experience with treats, cuddles, or play.
 If new furniture must go in a room the cat can access, temporarily cover it and spend extra time doing what your cat enjoys, while he adjusts to the new furniture.

 A big, scary source of new scent is new people and pets.
 These must be introduced slowly, and paired with pleasant experiences.
-How to do this will be in a future blog.
-But briefly, first let him get accustomed to their scent.
+You can read how to do this in my blog, Introducing Two Cats.
+Briefly, first let him get accustomed to their scent.
 Then if that goes well, let him get accustomed to the sight of the person or pet at a distance.
 Allow just a little bit of exposure to start – short time and low intensity – to avoid stressing your cat.
 Bear in mind that there may be people and pets your cat will never like, and he should be given places he can go where they cannot follow.
 If you need help with an introduction or a re-introduction, consider setting up a consultation with me.

 As you can see, stress increases a cat’s need to mark his territory.
 If your cat has plenty of litter boxes and scratching options yet is spraying, try to figure out what is stressing him, and see if you can remove that.
 If it can’t be removed, provide him places to get away from it – high shelves and hiding spots just for him, where no one will bother him.
 An hour or two of “me time” each day can make all of the difference.
 Play and cuddle time with you is a good way to decrease stress, and is an important tool.